 How To Become a Certified Positive Discipline Trainer (CPDT)The purpose of certification is to deepen one's knowledge and capacity in Positive Discipline and Adlerian theory and to strengthen individual expertise with the practice of teaching Positive Discipline experientially to different groups.
 This prepares you to become a "trainer of trainers" (CPDT) which qualifies you to facilitate the Positive Discipline core workshops.
-You can become certified to facilitate either one or both.
+You can train to become certified to facilitate either Teaching Parenting the Positive Discipline Way or Positive Discipline in the Classroom or both.

 The certification process is flexible and very supportive.
 Everyone moves at their own pace.
 In fact, we encourage you to continue practicing and learning at each step until you feel that you have a solid understanding of the curriculum and facilitation process in your area of focus.
 Our purpose and goal as an organization is to provide a variety of resources that emphasizes collaboration and encouragement and to support you on your Positive Discipline journey.